JuliaNonconvex/Nonconvex.jl/docs/src/gradients/user_defined.md

-# User-defined gradient or Jacobian
+# User-defined gradient, Jacobian or Hessian

+## Gradients and Jacobians

 To use a user-defined gradient/Jacobian function `g(x)` for a function `f(x)`, you can use the `CustomGradFunction` modifier:
 ```julia